-Knickers by Clare, V&A Publishing Production Manager
+Knickers by Lucy, V&A Publishing

-Clare decided her knicker draw was looking a bit tired, so she used two of our Fat Quarter Bundles of fabric to create a perfectly pretty pair.
+Lucy decided her knicker draw was looking a bit tired, so she used two of our Fat Quarter Bundles of fabric to create a perfectly pretty pair.
 Clare’s combination of ‘Tree Buds’ in tan and ‘Feather’ in tan works wonderfully to make some flattering and rather flirtatious undies!

 Keyring by Charlie, Buyer